sh1katagana1/ThreatIntelCheatSheet/username-threat-intel.md

 ## Maigret

+**Description:**
-**Description:** collect a dossier on a person by username only, checking for accounts on a huge number of sites.
+Collect a dossier on a person by username only, checking for accounts on a huge number of sites.
 This is a fork or Sherlock and produces way more content

 ```
 python3 maigret wingnut